LacledesLAN/gamesvr-ioquake3/server-cvars.md

 The settings, for any Quake-engine game, can either be entered in the to server's console, or stored in one or more configuration files that will be automatically executed by the server.
 The engine stores these settings as variables, known as `cvar`s (e.g. *console variables*) for short.
 These cvars work the same, no matter how they are entered into the server.
-You may also chose to

 'Launch string' is slang for the command use to start the server.
 It includes the server executable, followed by the server's starting commands and cvars.
 In this launch string, you'll generally want to specific config files to execute, via the `+exec <server-whatever.cfg>`